 Gluten free panko chicken is totally doable with a common ingredient!!
 Delicious crispy gluten free and egg free breaded chicken cutlets are a family favorite around our house, and they will soon be in yours too!

 This was a meal born out of laziness.
-I needed to go to the grocery store but was short on time, so I had to use what was on hand.
+Sometimes you just don’t want to go to the grocery store, so you use what’s on hand.
 Sometimes, we just get lucky!

 Crunchy, flavorful, and kid-pleasing, this gluten free panko crusted chicken is easy to throw together!

 Serve this delicious chicken with a simple green salad or check out all my ‘sides’ in the categories, lots of delicious and easy options for busy families.
-With the spring season in full force, I have been making ridiculous amounts of Grilled Asparagus!
+These Instant Pot carrots would be a hit with the kids!
+Or a roasted variation, roasted glazed carrots.

 - This general breading technique will work with any meat you would like!
 I have used chicken thighs, large shrimp, and pork tenderloin with great success.